 Do you rent your costumes?

 While I'm not a rental company, I will on occasion rent my costumes at 15% of the total cost of the garment for a period of 3 days (plus any shipping fees that may apply).
 It can be a popular choice for support garments like hoops and petticoats.
-You must have insurance to cover the rental and/or be prepared to pay a deposit to cover the potential loss of the garment.
+You must have insurance to cover the rental and/or be prepared to pay a deposit to cover the potential loss or damage of the garment.
 The deposit will be returned to you upon the safe return of the garment.